-The New York State Education Department does not discriminate based on age, color, religion, sex, creed, disability, marital status, veteran status, national origin, race, gender, transgender status, genetic predisposition or carrier status, or sexual orientation in its educational programs, services and activities.
-Portion of any publication designed for distribution can be made available in a variety of formats, including Braille, large print or audiotape, upon request.
-Inquiries regarding this policy of nondiscrimination should be directed to the Department's Office for Diversity, Ethics, and Access, Room 530, Education Building, Albany, NY 12234.
+The New York State Education Department does not discriminate on the basis of race, creed, color, national origin, religion, age, sex, military, marital status, familial status, domestic violence victim status, carrier status, disability, genetic predisposition, sexual orientation, and criminal record in its recruitment, educational programs, services, and activities.
+NYSED has adopted a web accessibility policy, and publications designed for distribution can be made available in an accessible format upon request.
+Inquiries regarding this policy of nondiscrimination should be directed to the Office of Human Resources Management, Room 528 EB, Albany, New York 12234.